 When beating egg whites, here are a few key points to consider.

-Always bring your egg whites to room temperature before beating.
-If any egg whites are left over, refrigerate in a jar with a pinch of cream of tarter to keep them fresh.
+- Always bring your egg whites to room temperature before beating.
+If any egg whites are left over, refrigerate in a jar with a pinch of cream of tartar to keep them fresh.

-Cream of tarter or sea salt can both be added to the egg whites that are not yet beaten to increase acidity and help the whites beat to a greater volume.
+- Cream of tartar or sea salt can both be added to the egg whites that are not yet beaten to increase acidity and help the whites beat to a greater volume.
 Nice n’ fluffy.
 The way I like ’em.

-Stiff peaks are reached when beaten egg whites stand firmly and don’t lean oven when lifted on a whisk.
+- Stiff peaks are reached when beaten egg whites stand firmly and don’t lean over when lifted on a whisk.
 Be sure not to over-beat your egg whites as they can become dry and leave them with a dry cotton-candy-like consistency.
 A perfectly firm egg white will remain creamy.

 Just a few lil’ tips that I’ve jotted down throughout the years when I come across those lil’ whities.